-Even though you're taking a prenatal vitamin, it's essential that you get vitamins and minerals from the foods you eat.
-This is especially true for calcium and iron
+Even if you're taking a prenatal vitamin, it's essential that you get vitamins and minerals from the foods you eat.
+This is especially true for calcium and iron.

 Calcium is a vital building block for your baby's bones and teeth, and also helps preserve your bone strength.
 Women younger than 19 need 1,300 milligrams (mg) each day; those 19 and older need 1,000 mg daily.

 - 1 1/2 ounces hard cheese

 - 1 1/2 to 2 ounces cottage cheese